penseipublicidade/website/docs/controls/maprichattribution.md

 ### `alignment`

 The alignment of the attribution.

 Value is of type [`AttributionAlignment`](/docs/reference/types/attributionalignment).

 ### `attributions`

 A list of text source attributions.

-List items are of type [`TextSourceAttribution`](/docs/controls/maptextsourceattribution).
+Value is a list with items of type [`TextSourceAttribution`](/docs/controls/maptextsourceattribution).

 ### `permanent_height`

 The permanent height of the attribution layer.

 Defaults to `24.0`.

 ### `popup_bgcolor`